tprasadtp/protonvpn-docker/docs/troubleshooting.md

     ```
 1. Visit the link in your browser.

-## DNS and Healthchecks
+## DNS and Healthcheck

-- Healthchecks use `https://ipinfo.prasadt.workers.dev` service.
+- Healthcheck use `https://ipinfo.prasadt.workers.dev` service.
 If your DNS or gateway is blocking it, please add it to your exceptions.
 - This healthcheck endpoint is running on Cloudflare workers.
 - You can host your own if you wish.